EwenG/replique/README.md

 `(replique.repl/shared-tooling-repl :edn)`

 Notice that no prompt is printed.
-By not pinting a rompt, we make the REPL output easier to parse by the machine.
+By not pinting a prompt, we make the REPL output easier to parse by the machine.
 The first parameter, `:edn`, instructs the REPL to print the tooling messages using the [EDN](https://github.com/edn-format/edn) format.
 The tooling REPL currently supports two formats: EDN and [elisp](https://en.wikipedia.org/wiki/Emacs_Lisp).

 Enter the following in the tooling REPL: